ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 User Input: *remove todo*

-The bot returns your To-Do List and asks you the specific task that you want to remove.
+The bot returns your personal To-Do List and asks you the task number to remove.

 Bot Reply:
 1. Remind me to submit SE project proposal
 2. Review Pull Request #41
-Enter the task number that you want to remove.
+Enter the task number that you want to remove:

 User Input: {Enter task number} eg. 1